temujindang/website-1/content/blog/on-the-metal-7-rick-altherr.md

 +++

 On this episode of On the Metal, we interview Rick Altherr, who has experience working all over the stack.
-Join us as we discuss impossible bugs, fires in the datacenter, reverse engineering BMC firmware, BMC vulnerabilities, Cray computers, and Windows NT on MIPS.
+Join us as we discuss impossible bugs, fires in the data center, reverse engineering BMC firmware, BMC vulnerabilities, Cray computers, and Windows NT on MIPS.
 Yup you heard that right!

 ### Show Notes